It can be a challenge to find appropriate stationery supplies for the spooky season, luckily Japan has you covered!

 There are many places you can go ghost stationery hunting, and not all are as transparent as you may think when it comes to the type of stores you may find the stationery you’re looking for.

-Here is a list of your best bets for finding a wide variety of rare JApanese stationery with a ghoulish vibe!
+Here is a list of your best bets for finding a wide variety of rare Japanese stationery with a ghoulish vibe!

 The go-to shop domestically for cute, creative and seasonal stationery goods.
 LOFT is a fantastic store to visit for anyone with a passion for JApanese design and they always deliver on spooky seasons year on year.
 Expect limited tools from a variety of brands, especially in the washi tape, notebook and sticker departments.
 There are often other items as well, though pens and accessories are less common, they too exist.